s-holst/kyupi/README.md

 Data items used in streams are re-usable.
 Whenever a data item (vector) is not needed anymore, `item.free()` is called so that the source stream can re-use the data item again.

+A stream originates at a source.
-There is a stream class for each of the basic vector formats `BVector`, `QVector`, `BBlock`, `QBlock` called `BVStream`, `QVStream`, `BBStream`, and `QBStream`, respectively.
+There is a source class for each of the basic vector formats `BVector`, `QVector`, `BBlock`, `QBlock` called `BVSource`, `QVSource`, `BBSource`, and `QBSource`, respectively.

 Data streams can be plugged together in arbitrary complex ways for advanced data processing.
-The basic source classes support easy conversion between the four vector data formats by using the static method `.from(stream)`.
+The basic source classes support easy conversion between the four vector data formats by using the static method `.from(source)`.

-Streams implement the Iterable and Iterator interfaces.
+Stream sources implement the Iterable and Iterator interfaces.
-Thus they can be used easily in for loops `for(QVector v: stream) {...}`.
+Thus they can be used easily in for loops `for(QVector v: source) {...}`.
-Be aware, that there is only one iterator state per stream.
+Be aware, that there is only one iterator state per stream source.
-Nested loops on a single stream will not work.
+Nested loops on a single source will not work.
-Also, a second for loop will cause the stream (and all of its sources) to reset, which repeats all the processing again.
+Also, a second for-loop will cause the stream (and all of its sources) to reset, which repeats all the processing again.
 If a single stream is used multiple times, its data should be stored first e.g. in an ArrayList by using `toArrayList()`.
 Then, multiple new streams can be created from the array: `s2 = QVStream.from(width,array)`.